10/4/11

 Brotherly Libations:

+For the beer lovers out there start your day by winding through an unassuming neighborhood until you find yourself at the Memphis Taproom.
+Order a round of Pliny the Elder; arguably the best American brewed imperial IPA.
+Philly is the only east coast city that currently distributes this gem and it definitely lives up to the hype.
+When you're finished with your first Pliny, have another along with a round of burgers and wings.
 Head into the city to the Farmer's Cabinet.
 If it appears closed try opening the front door, it worked for us.
 Knowledgeable bartenders in suspenders and black ties serve their vast selection of specialty beers.
 Their outfits match the transporting 1920's atmosphere, tapestry draped walls, mason jar candles hang from the ceiling, and on Saturday nights a gypsy jazz band sets up in corner of the bar.
 Huddle up around one of the barrel tables and snack on mason jars of barley while quizzing the precisely mustachioed waiter on the difference between sherbert and sherbet.
 Be sure to try The Contrarain punch, served in a tiny white porcelain cup reminiscent of Sunday church picnics.
 For stout lovers don't miss Mikkeller's Black Hole Barrel Aged Edition Tequila Imperial Stout.
 If you're craving a hoppier beer and like a bitter finish to your IPA go with the Firestone Walker Double Jack, if you prefer a smoother finish try a glass of Nøgne Ø Two Captains.
 And if your a fledgling lambic connoisseur, ask for the bottle list and try Cantillion Gueuze, be warned it's very strong vinegar head is not for the faint of heart.

 It should be about snack time so order up the pickle platter with green beans, cardamom carrots, cucumbers, and peppers served with a side of bourbon soaked apricots and other assorted dried fruit.
 Chat up the cheese guy long enough and he will inevitably lend you a taste.
 Repay his kindness and order one or more of their awesome selection.
 The Coeur du Berry goat cheese wrapped in herbes de Provence is delightful and ordering any of the cheeses is worth it for the house made rye bread, the best I have ever tasted.